Laerdal/Laerdal.McuMgr/README.md

     FirmwareInstallationStage = ea.NewState.ToString();
     FirmwareInstallationOverallProgressPercentage = GetProgressMilestonePercentageForState(ea.NewState) ??
 FirmwareInstallationOverallProgressPercentage;

-    //00  if a firmware installation fails then we retry up to 10 times for a total of 11 times    each
+    //00  if a firmware installation fails then we retry up to 10 times     each time we
-    //    time we reattempt we start from scratch so the state will be reset back to being none again etc }
+    //    reattempt we start from scratch so the state will be reset back to being none again etc }

 private void FirmwareInstaller_FirmwareUploadProgressPercentageAndDataThroughputChanged(EventPattern<FirmwareUploadProgressPercentageAndDataThroughputChangedEventArgs> eventPattern)
 {
-    var ea = eventPattern.EventArgs;
+    var ea = eventPattern.EventArgs; //00
     FirmwareUploadAverageThroughputInKilobytes = ea.AverageThroughput;

     if (FirmwareInstallationOverallProgressPercentage < 50) //10  hack